GiannopoulosK/CustomerSegmentation-Churn/README.md

-# Welcome to my project on Customer Segmentation and Churn Prediction!
+# Welcome to my exciting project on Customer Segmentation and Churn Prediction! 🚀

-### In this project, I utilized Machine Learning techniques to achieve the following results:
+### Dive into the world of data magic, where Machine Learning transforms raw information into valuable insights! 💡

-## Clustering:
+## Clustering Results ✨:
 | Metric                  | Value                  |
 |-------------------------|------------------------|
 | Inertia                 | 4278.43                |